 The pharmacist role has evolved significantly in recent years, with an increasing number of pharmacists taking on more responsibilities and expanding the clinical services they offer for patients in their communities.
 That said, while simply filling and billing is no longer the reality of the pharmacist role as it exists today, the prescription center is still the lifeblood of a pharmacy.
 It needs to function as smoothly as possible to build stronger patient relationships and deliver better community care.

-Of course, doing so is easier said than done—especially amid all the other changes we faced in 2020.
+Of course, doing so is easier said than done—especially amid all the other changes we have faced in the last few years.
 Here’s how you can use modern pharmacy technology to transform the prescription center of your pharmacy.

 Using Pharmacy Technology to Transform Your Prescription Center